 There are a few ways to make packing up your garage easier for your relocation and help you start fresh on this new chapter of your life!
 Take a look at the strategies below to help you efficiently pack your garage.

-Pack the Garage First
+Pack Your Garage First

-Declutter Your Boxes
+Declutter Your Boxes in Your Garage

-Remember to ask your moving company about what’s on their non-allowable list to help everyone stay safe during the relocation and consider properly disposing of those before the movers arrive.
+Remember to ask your moving company about what’s on their non-allowable list to help everyone stay safe during the relocation and consider properly disposing of these items before the movers arrive.

-Make Your Appliances and Tools Transport Ready
+Make Your Appliances and Tools Transport Ready in Your Garage

 If you have an extra freezer or refrigerator in your garage, remember to defrost and clean it before the big day and put it aside, so it’s ready for the moving crew.
 For things like your lawnmowers and other machinery, don’t forget to also empty out the gas or oil before relocation.

-Pack Sports Equipment
+Pack Sports Equipment in Your Garage

 If your family stores sports equipment in the garage, you may find some pieces strange to pack.
 For things like bicycles, remember to take off the handlebars and pedals and put them in a space to easily find when you move.

 Yoga mats can be rolled up and put in boxes, while things like weights should be in sturdy boxes with only a few inside and other lightweight items on top to avoid boxes from breaking.

 Once you knock out the garage, the rest of the home should be a breeze, and if you’re still worried about packing or even getting your belongings to your new home, Capital Movers can help you with packing and labor services to fit your needs!